 - Agree to the terms of service.

 - Enter your personal information as directed.
-Make sure you enter your information as it appears on your Social Security Card.
+Make sure you enter your information as it appears on your Social Security card.
 You will need to have your Social Security number.
 You must also have a valid email address and a U.S. mailing address.

 - Create a username and password.
 This will serve as your login information.

 - Provide a secondary identifier.
 This can be either a cell phone number or an email address.
-Every time you log on, Social Security will use this to send you a code to enter to prove your identity.
-You must enter a new code, sent to your provided contact information, every time you sign in to your account.
+Every time you log on, Social Security will text or email a new code for you to enter to prove your identity.
 This is called two-step verification.

-Americans can do a number of things with their mySocialSecurity account.
-These include:
+You can do a number of things with your mySocialSecurity account: